-- Written by Dr. Kathy Winings
+- Contributed by Dr. Kathy Winings Dr. Kathy Winings

 Our beloved Professor and Dean of the Extension Center, Dr. Lonnie McLeod, Jr., died this past Sunday, October 25, 2009.
 Always the pastor thinking of and preparing to guide his congregation, he suffered a major heart attack in the morning while preparing for church service.
 Dr. McLeod joined the UTS faculty in 2001 after having taught courses for ten years at New York Theological Seminary and having led its Sing Sing Masters Program in Ossining.
 His courses included those areas for which he was well-known and certainly well-prepared: New Testament, Old Testament, Homiletics and Contemporary Urban Ministries.
 Dr. McLeod's theological and research interests focused especially on issues of Social Justice Ministry, or as he liked to say, "Soup, soap and salvation."